khetansarvesh/NLP/unitask_downstream_nlp/README.md

 ### 1. Text-2-Text Retrival

 ### 2. Natural Language Understanding (NLU) Task
-There are several NLP task of which one is NLU task.This task includes
 - Sentence level classification problems
 - Token/word level classification problems